Residential Child Care page banner

 At CELCIS, the Centre for Excellence for Children’s Care and Protection, our Residential Child Care team works alongside people who work in and are connected to residential child care.

-- support quality improvement and the implementation of small scale and transformational change projects;
+• support quality improvement and the implementation of small scale and transformational change projects;

-- deliver specific training and support;
+• deliver specific training and support;

-- facilitate connections between professionals;
+• facilitate connections between professionals;

-designing and delivering work that aligns with the individual needs and priorities of everyone we work with.
-In these ways we work to help ensure that all our care experienced children and young people can grow up loved, safe and respected.
+In these ways we work to help ensure that all Scotland's care experienced children and young people can grow up loved, safe and respected.

 The SIRCC Conference

-For over 20 years, the Scottish Institute of Residential Child Care (SIRCC) Conference, hosted by CELCIS, has been a staple annual event in the residential community’s calendar in Scotland.
+For over 20 years, the Scottish Institute of Residential Child Care (SIRCC) Conference, hosted by CELCIS, was a staple annual event in the residential community’s calendar in Scotland.
 Through in-person conferences and, more recently, online events, we have brought together a community to access and share keynote presentations, practical and creative immersive workshops, and networking opportunities.

 CELCIS and the future of residential child care in Scotland